inkytonik/sbt-rats/wiki/usage.md

     Exp0 = Number
          | "(" Exp ")".

 The annotations on the original rules give the plugin information about how to do the translation.
-You can give the associativity (left, right or none; left is the default) and the precedence level (a number, lower number means higher precedence; 1 is the default).
+You can give the associativity (left, right or none; left is the default) and the precedence level (a number, lower number means higher precedence; 0 is the default).
 In the example the precedence level annotations tell the plugin that the multiplication binds tighter than the addition which leads to the different versions of `Exp`.
 Moreover, the plugin uses the annotations to make sure that the correct tree is constructed by the iterative rules.

+The precedence annotations should define a sequence of levels from the highest precedence (level zero) to the lowest precedence level (two in the example above).
+It is an error to omit a level.

 ## Value conversion